Still paying hyperscaler rates? Save up to 60% on your cloud costs

 Key differences that matter in practice:

-• Reasoning: Gemini is higher on ARC-AGI-2 (77.1%) vs Sonnet (58.3%).
+• Reasoning: Gemini leads on ARC-AGI-2 at 77.1% vs 68.8%.

-• Science QA: Gemini also edges ahead on GPQA Diamond (94.3%) vs Sonnet (89.9%).
+• Science QA: Gemini slightly leads on GPQA Diamond at 94.3% vs 91.3%.

 Best for:

-• GPT-5.2: tool-heavy products, coding agents, structured outputs, and repeated-context loops where caching changes total cost.
+• GPT-5.2: tool-heavy products, coding agents, structured outputs and repeated-context loops where caching changes total cost.

 Key differences that matter in practice: